 Guatemala Conexions grew out of the explorations of Hallmark Retirement Communities in Abbotsford, BC, Canada, starting with trips to help in the Antigua area.
-Stan and Grace Hindmarsh, owners at Hallmark, felt a pull to make a difference in Guatemala, without knowing what that would become.
+Stan and Grace Hindmarsh, the founders of Hallmark, felt a pull to make a difference in Guatemala, without knowing what that would become.
 Staff, residents, and family members came along to explore, with the oldest traveler being 91 years old.
-We believe that even at 91, you still have something to give.
+We believed that even at 91, you still had something to give.

 One conversation led to another, and soon we were painting the faces of children with AIDS, singing with seniors in an orphanage/hospital, and helping build homes.
 That opened doors to microloan projects, sewing machines, nutrition programs, computer labs in schools, and medical clinics.

 As we explored, we realized how much we didn't know, and how much we needed to find great local partners.
-We want our contributions to help empower local change-makers, giving them the tools to sustain their projects.
-We also want those change-makers to be self-supporting, not dependent on us for their livelihoods.
+We wanted our contributions to help empower local change-makers, giving them the tools to sustain their projects.
+We also wanted those change-makers to be self-supporting, not dependent on us for their livelihoods.

 Today, we primarily support the work of three amazing Guatemalan partners:

 - Candelaria and Gregorio Garcia, Spanish school owners, who lead a mentorship program in Panajachel, developing at-risk teenagers into the leaders of tomorrow.
 They call their foundation "Forging My Tomorrow."

 - We support with funds for scholarships, English House immersion, computer training, and leadership practicums where the teenagers serve as literacy mentors in their villages, helping 200+ children.
 In the US, Friends of Forma partners with Candelaria and Gregorio to raise funds for these students as well.

 - Dr. Francisco and Carina Mendez Puac, a doctor in San Pedro, who donates much of his time and effort to local indigenous patients.